quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part37_Dopamine.md

 :p What does the reward prediction error hypothesis propose about dopamine neuron activity?
 ??x
 The reward prediction error hypothesis proposes that dopamine neurons signal reward prediction errors, rather than direct rewards.
-This means that their phasic responses correspond to \[R_t + V(S_t) - V(S_{t-1})\] at time \(t\), not directly to the reward \(R_t\).
+This means that their phasic responses correspond to $$R_t + V(S_t) - V(S_{t-1})$$at time $ t $, not directly to the reward$ R_t$.
 This distinction is crucial for understanding how reinforcement learning algorithms can reconcile traditional views with the new hypothesis.

 ```java
 // Example of a simple TD update rule in pseudocode